-Your information is also sent to the Missouri Department of Higher Education to determine eligibility for most state financial aid programs.
+Your information is also sent to the Missouri Department of Higher Education & Workforce Development to determine eligibility for most state financial aid programs.

 Student Aid Report

 Once your FAFSA is processed, you will receive a Student Aid Report, or SAR.
 The SAR does not tell you how much financial aid you will receive.
 It is a summary of the data you submitted.
-Review your SAR for accuracy as soon as possible and make any corrections needed.
+Review your SAR for accuracy as soon as possible and make any corrections needed to your FAFSA.
 If there are no corrections or requests for additional information, your SAR will indicate your Expected Family Contribution, or EFC.

 Expected Family Contribution

 Your EFC is used to determine your eligibility for financial aid.
 It is not the amount you must pay your school.
 The EFC is calculated according to a formula established by federal law.
 The EFC formula considers a number of factors including your family’s income, assets, and the number of family members attending college during the year.

 You may be asked to verify and confirm information you submitted on your FAFSA.
 Financial aid officers at your college may ask for income tax records, W-2 statements, 1099 forms, verification of the number of people in your household, and other documents.
 Students selected for verification cannot receive financial aid until their data has been verified.